-The Induction module sets out the importance of transferable skills.
-These skills are developed through the programme, utilising study and assessment.
+The BE Ready Orientation sets out the importance of transferable skills.
+These skills are developed through the programme, utilising study, and assessment.
 This can be via virtual learning environment (VLE) discussion, tuition discussion, problem-solving exercises, which are conducted individually or in groups, and coursework, which provides the ideal combination to internalise these aspects though different learning methods.